Travelling with Pets

-Pets can be accepted for carriage by air only if they are being transported in containers that meet the following requirements:
+Pets can be accepted for carriage by air only if they are being transported in containers that:

-- The pet container must be made of rigid plastic material as per IATA regulations, with only one door for the pet(s) to enter/exit, and must be able to prevent the pet(s) from escaping or claws from being exposed.
+- Are made of rigid plastic material as per IATA regulations, with only one door for the pet(s) to enter/exit, and prevent the pet(s) from escaping and their claws from being exposed.

-- It must have functioning ventilation openings on more than one side.
-It must be easily recognisable as an animal container.
-It must have moisture-absorbing material covering the bottom or floor.
+- Have functioning ventilation openings on more than one side.
+Are easily recognisable as animal containers.
+Have moisture-absorbing material covering the bottom or floor.

 - Height: Height of the animal in standing position, without touching the roof of the cage.

-- Length: From nose to the root of the tail, plus half-height from the ground to the elbow joint.
+- Length: From the nose to the root of the tail, plus half the height from the ground to the elbow-joint.

 - Width: Twice that of the animal across the shoulder blades.

-- Each animal contained in the container must have enough space to turn around normally while standing, stand and sit erect, and lie in a natural position.
+- Each animal contained in the container must have enough space to turn around normally while standing, to stand and sit erect and to lie in a natural position.

 - A sufficient supply of food and water with appropriate feeding receptacles must be securely attached to the container.

-- Please see the International Air Transport Association (IATA) standard container below.
+- Please refer to the following example that complies with the International Air Transport Association (IATA) pet cage standard definition.

-- Unsuitable container examples: Containers made entirely of welded mesh, wire mesh, wicker, cardboard, or collapsible materials with two doors for entry/exit are strictly prohibited.
+- Unsuitable container examples: Containers made entirely of welded mesh, wire mesh, wicker, cardboard or collapsible materials and containers with two doors for entry/exit are strictly prohibited.